Lawrenceville Pedestrian Accident Attorney

 Pedestrian accidents can happen for many reasons, but some of the most common include:

-• Distracted driving– Many drivers cause pedestrian accidents when their attention gets diverted from the road.
+• Distracted driving – Many drivers cause pedestrian accidents when their attention gets diverted from the road.
 Texting while driving, programming a GPS, talking to passengers, and snacking behind the wheel are examples of distracted driving.
+Georgia’s hands-free law prohibits holding a phone while driving, but violations remain common.

-• Driving under the influence– Intoxicated drivers are less aware of their surroundings and more likely to make dangerous errors.
+• Driving under the influence – Intoxicated drivers are less aware of their surroundings and more likely to make dangerous errors.
+Car accidents involving drunk drivers often cause catastrophic injuries to pedestrians.

-• Poor lighting – Motorists must observe their surroundings carefully to avoid pedestrians, especially at dawn, dusk, or dimly lit areas.
+• Poor lighting – Motorists must observe their surroundings carefully to avoid pedestrians, especially at dawn, dusk, or in dimly lit areas along routes like State Route 316 or Highway 29.

 A pedestrian accident attorney can help victims identify the cause of the crash and who is liable for any resulting injuries.